 This result occurs as a theorem in the appendix to the book Japanese Temple Geometry by Eiichi Ito et al, where it is reported without proof.
 It is given the uninspiring name of “Theorem 9”.

-Sangaku are tablets hung up in temples and shrines of Japan during the Edo, or Tokugawa, period when Japan had virtually no contcat with European developments in science and mathematics.
+Sangaku are tablets were hung up in temples and shrines of Japan during the Edo, or Tokugawa, period when Japan had virtually no contcat with European developments in science and mathematics.
 The problems portrayed on these tablets vary from the trivial to very difficult, but there are some fairly common themes among them, in particular the use of circles inscribed in triangles.
 This result is such a one.

 n+1 arbitrary points, labelled Pi, for i=0 ... n, lie in sequence on the side BC of triangle ABC, such that P0 = B, and Pn = C. Circles are inscribed in each triangle APi-1Pi with radius ri respectively.